 Read Full Article →The week the bank-domain foundation model, the agent transaction and the cyber attacker's cost curve all crossed the production line at once.
 AI shifted from procurement question to ownership question, while Hormuz, hyperscaler power and bank-owned digital money rails redrew the operating perimeter underneath.

-Read Full Article →The lab became the bank's operating layer in one calendar week: PRA Sam Woods materiality framing, Ramp Index 34.4 per cent Anthropic enterprise share, FIS Financial Crimes Agent BMO and Amalgamated launch.
+Read Executive Briefing →The lab became the bank's operating layer in one calendar week: PRA Sam Woods materiality framing, Ramp Index 34.4 per cent Anthropic enterprise share, FIS Financial Crimes Agent BMO and Amalgamated launch.
 Chinese open-weights reset inference pricing by 5 to 30 times.
 The CMA opened an antitrust case on Microsoft Copilot.
 Figure 03 with Helix-02 ran an eight-hour autonomous shift on a public livestream.
 Hormuz at 76 days produced its first corporate casualty in Spirit Airlines.

 Read Executive Briefing →Compute capacity becomes a five-year secured liability with Anthropic's £148bn Google commitment; FIS-Anthropic embeds inside core banking compliance at BMO and Amalgamated; Pentagon excludes Anthropic on supply chain risk; FCA PS25/12 live and EU AI Act 87-day countdown; merchant-owned agents outperform aggregator-owned in head-to-head testing.